 • Human cross-sectional data cannot distinguish taurine decline as a cause vs. consequence vs. correlate of aging

 • Selective interpretation of human correlation matrix: the EPIC-Norfolk heatmap (Fig. 4A) shows taurine positively correlated with multiple unfavorable lipid + hepatic markers (LDL, cholesterol, dyslipidemia, AST, GGT, APOB, triglycerides).
 The authors briefly note these positive associations but conclude the overall pattern is “consistent with taurine deficiency contributing to human aging” — a framing that down-weights the unfavorable correlations.
-The same heatmap could also be read as supporting a more cautious interpretation. contradictory-evidence
+The same heatmap could also be read as supporting a more cautious interpretation. gap/contradictory-evidence

 • Columbia University has filed provisional patent applications (plural) on which V.K.Y.
 (Vijay K. Yadav, corresponding author) is listed as an inventor; remaining authors declare no competing interests